 Many travellers were caught by surprise when COVID-19 affected travel, as they weren’t aware that pandemics and epidemics were a General Exclusion in their policy.
 When you make your claim, the Claims team will reference the PDS that was current and applied to your policy at the time you purchased it.
 Travel insurance companies don’t, and are not legally allowed to make a change to your PDS and bind you to the new updated one.
 So, whatever applied when you bought your policy is what your claim will be assessed against.

 When looking for the best travel insurance for your IEC working holiday, you should read the relevant PDS to understand what you can have cover for.

 15. Disappointing holidays

 Perhaps the weather wasn't what you expected, your job in Canada wasn’t what you thought it would be, or your accommodation didn’t live up to the pictures online.
 Whatever the reason you’re unhappy with how your working holiday has shaped up, your travel insurance generally won’t compensate you because you didn’t enjoy your time there.

 The situations which you would not have cover for may differ between travel insurers.
 You should compare IEC travel insurance by reading the Product Disclosure Statement (PDS) before you buy your policy to make sure that you know what your IEC insurance policy offers, so that you can find the best travel insurance policy for your working holiday in Canada.

 What is not covered by Travel Insurance FAQs

 1. You do not act in a responsible way to protect yourself and your property.

-2. You do not do everything you can to reduce your loss as much as possible.
+2. You do not do everything you can reasonably do to reduce your loss as much as possible.